david-a-redick/dirt/README.md

 search NAME - will search for any hits on the given NAME in both package files and group directories.

-install PACKAGE_NAME - will run through the entire life cycle of package except for any remove or purge steps.
+install PACKAGE_NAME - will run through the all the stages from `check_local` to `check_install`

 configure PACKAGE - will only run the configure stage for the given package.

+hook PACKAGE - Will hook the package into use in the local environment (by default ~/.local).

+unhook PACKAGE - Will remove all the files done by the `hook` command.
 ```

 And to get the real deal: